 This particular project has only one branch, but if you have branches that are configured with branch views (or just a set of directories), you can use the --detect-branches flag to git p4 clone to import all the project's branches as well.
-See the "Branching" section for a bit more detail on this.
+See Branching for a bit more detail on this.